-7. Graduation Requirements.
+- 7. Graduation Requirements.
 Graduation from UIS as an Honors Program student requires completion of all UIS requirements for graduation, plus completion of the Honors curriculum, as described in the UIS catalog, and successful completion of the Capital Scholars Honors Senior Symposium and senior paper.

-8. CAP Course Equivalency.
+Additionally, the final UIS CGPA must be a 3.0 or higher at the point of graduation.
+Students may petition for an exception, but the final decision rests with the Director. - 8.
+CAP Course Equivalency.
 Approved course equivalents for Honors Program courses are as follows: